 Rite Aid Corp.

-Rite Aid is part of The Federal Retail Pharmacy Program and will be administering the COVID-19 vaccine after February 11th.
+Rite Aid is part of The Federal Retail Pharmacy Program and has been administering the COVID-19 vaccine since February 11, 2021.
+In particular, you can receive the vaccine at any of Rite Aid’s 2,500 stores without having an appointment scheduled.

 The Kroger Co.